Mrrm2/Comms-User-Guide/docs/forksAndPR.md

 ## How to Fork a Repository

-1. First create a new folder on your computer to store the repository.
+1. Create a new folder on your computer to store the repository.
 To do this, open your file explorer, navigate to the directory where you want to store your project's code, right click and create a new folder for the project.

 2. Open Visual Studio Code and open your repository directory.
 Click on the “File” tab in the top left corner of the screen and select “Open Folder”.
 Navigate to the directory you just created, select it and click the “Select Folder” button.
     <br />